ChrisTerBeke/christerbeke.com/content/posts/terraform-with-yaml-part-1/index.md

 Now we have a basic understanding of the benefits of using YAML configuration files in your Terraform code.
 In the next post in this series we will dive into more advanced topics, like how to deal with nested loops, creating multiple resource types from a single YAML configuration, and dynamic variable injection and templating.
+As a bonus we will look into validating YAML files using a schema to get early feedback on the configuration without having to run a Terraform plan.